UniMath/agda-unimath/src/set-theory/cumulative-hierarchy.lagda.md

 ## Properties

-### Every element of the cumulative hierarchy is given by a function into the cumulative hierarchy.
+### Every element of the cumulative hierarchy is given by a function into the cumulative hierarchy

 ```agda
   underlying-function-cumulative-hierarchy :